30 sec brief

 Because you have flexibility in which healthcare professionals you see, it can be hard to predict your out-of-pocket expenses, as prices vary depending on whom you see.

 Indemnity or Fee-for-Service plans are traditional plans that let you see any doctor or specialist you choose without having to get a referral.
 The insurance company pays a set portion of your charges, and you pay the rest.
 Overall, indemnity plans are the most flexible of the options as there are no provider restrictions.
 These plans are getting hard to find and are typically quite expensive.

-The most significant advantage of Indemnity plans is that you can see any provider you want without having to get referrals or prior approval.
+The most significant advantage of indemnity plans is that you can see any provider you want without having to get referrals or prior approval from your insurance provider.

 In addition to health insurance plans, healthcare savings account options are available, including Health Savings Accounts (HSAs), Flexible Spending Accounts (FSA) and some employers offer Health Reimbursement Accounts (HRAs).
-Each of these accounts has specific rules and requirements, and are a great way to help save pre-tax money to help pay for healthcare costs.
+Each of these accounts has specific rules and requirements and is a great way to help save pre-tax money to help pay for healthcare costs.